ssc-spc-ccoe-cei/gcp-documentation/Developer/Guide.md

 ### Repositories naming convention

-The diagram below describes the naming convention for repositories and uses NRCan, as a tenant, to provide examples.
+The diagram below describes the naming convention for repositories and uses NRCan, as a client, to provide examples.

 ![naming](img/naming-repos.png)